 You will be entered for your Prelims exams automatically, but must enter yourself for your Finals during Michaelmas Term of your third year.
-Further information is at www.ox.ac.uk/students/academic/exams/entry.
+Further information is, including on alternative exam arrangements, is at www.ox.ac.uk/students/academic/exams.